appveyor/website/src/_posts/2018-11-06-gitlab-bitbucket-merge-pull-requests.md

 ### Private fork Pull/Merge requests

-If Pull/Merge requests created in private fork, it requires some additional configuration to build successfully.
-You do not need this information If your pull requests are being created in the same repository or in public forks.
+If Pull/Merge requests created in private fork, it requires some additional configuration to build successfully. **Skip this**if your Pull/Merge requests are being created in the **same repository or in public forks**

 #### AppVeyor needs permissions read source commit details from the source repository